US stocks mount milestone-shattering run in 2017

 Taken a look at your stock portfolio lately?
-It's a good bet it's racked up solid gains this year.
+It's a good bet it's racked up solid gains for the year.

 Wall Street has taken stock investors on a mostly smooth, record-shattering ride in 2017.
-The major stock indexes are closing in on double-digit gains for the year, led by Apple, Facebook and other technology stocks.
+The major stock indexes made double-digit gains for the year, led by Apple, Facebook and other technology stocks.

-The gains have the Standard & Poor's 500 index, the broadest measure of the stock market, headed for its best year since 2013.
+The Standard & Poor's 500 index, the broadest measure of the stock market, had its best year since 2013.

 "This would go in the category of stellar year, with very little volatility in the market and pullbacks that were essentially minor," said Quincy Krosby, chief market strategist at Prudential Financial.

-Several factors have kept the market on an upward grind for most of the year and repeatedly driven stock indexes to all-time highs.
+Several factors kept the market on an upward grind for most of the year and repeatedly drove stock indexes to all-time highs.
 The global economy rebounded, while the U.S. economy and job market continued to strengthen, which helped drive strong corporate earnings growth.

 Investors also drew encouragement from the Trump administration's and Republican-led Congress' push to slash corporate taxes, roll back regulations and enact other pro-business policies.
 Congress passed the $1.5 trillion tax overhaul bill, which reduces corporate taxes from 35 percent to 21 percent, last week.

-The S&P 500 index is on track to finish the year with a gain of about 19.7 percent, more than double its increase in 2016.
+The S&P 500 index finished the year with a gain of 19.4 percent, more than double its increase in 2016.
 The index has notched 62 record highs so far this year.

+Including dividends, the S&P 500's total return was 21.8 percent, as of late Friday.

 Other major market indexes also were on course to deliver solid gains.
-The Dow Jones industrial average is on pace for a gain of 25.2 percent.
-The 30-company average set 70 all-time highs as it sped from just under 20,000 points to past the 24,000 mark.
+The Dow Jones industrial average gained 25.1 percent.
+The 30-company average set 71 all-time highs as it sped from just under 20,000 points to past the 24,000 mark.

-The Nasdaq composite is headed for a 28.9 percent gain.
+The Nasdaq composite did even better and climbed 28.2 percent.
 The tech-heavy index blew past the 6,000-point mark for the first time in April.

 Small-company stocks, which trounced the rest of the market in 2016, got a boost this year as investors bet that the companies would be big beneficiaries of a corporate tax cut bill.
-The Russell 2000 index of smaller-company stocks is on course for a 13.8 percent gain.
+The Russell 2000 index of smaller-company stocks gained 13.1 percent.

-The market's gains have been broad, with seven of the 11 sectors in the S&P 500 closing in on double-digit gains, led by technology, which is up nearly 39 percent.
-Only energy stocks and phone companies are lagging.
+The market's gains have been broad, with seven of the 11 sectors in the S&P 500 closing in on double-digit gains, led by technology, which soared 36.9 percent.
+Only energy stocks and phone companies took losses for the year.

 For the most part, markets overseas also fared better this year than in 2016.

-In Europe, Britain's market is on track to close the year with a gain of 6.7 percent.
-Indexes in Germany and France are headed for gains of 13.8 percent and 10.4 percent, respectively.
-Japan's Nikkei and Hong Kong's benchmark index are on pace for gains of 19.9 percent and 34.5 percent, respectively.
+In Europe, Britain's market closed the year with a gain of 7.6 percent.
+Indexes in Germany and France finished 2017 with gains of 12.5 percent and 9.3 percent, respectively.
+Japan's Nikkei and Hong Kong's benchmark index notched gains of 19.1 percent and 36 percent, respectively.

 The gains in overseas markets reflect how economies in Japan, Europe, China and many developing nations began growing in tandem with the U.S. for the first time in a decade.